 Notes

-Cortadito coffee with condensed milk
+Cortadito coffee Variations

 Condensed milk makes coffee thick and sweet.
 Cortadito with condensed milk is a highly consumed drink in some parts of Spain.
 However, it doesn’t require espuma if you add condensed milk.

-Adding condensed milk to your coffee makes it heavier and sweeter and adds a lot of calories to your drink.
+Adding condensed milk to your coffee makes it heavier and sweeter, and adds a lot of calories to your drink.

 How to drink Cortadito coffee

 You can also customize your drink if you dislike the flavor.
-Add less espuma or to get a less sweet flavor or add one espresso shot to make it a less intense drink.
+Add less espuma or to get a less sweet flavor, or add one espresso shot to make it a less intense drink.

 Colada vs Cortadito